Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Observational Tests

 \subsection{From catalogue radio loudness to TDRL observables}

-The practical path requires measuring both $\Rcore$ and $\Rlobe$ for the same parent sample, defined by the optical denominator rather than by the radio numerator.
+In practice, $\Rcore$ and $\Rlobe$ must be measured for the same optically or X-ray selected parent sample.
 Constructing such a sample from heterogeneous radio catalogues observed at different frequencies and resolutions is precisely the conflation that TDRL is designed to resolve.
 A compact detection does not automatically imply a jet.
 Population studies allow two approaches.
 One can retain $\Rcore$ as the full prompt compact AGN term.
 This treats non-jet compact emission as an additional contribution.
 Alternatively, one can restrict the analysis strictly to jets.
 This requires filtering for high brightness temperature, clear collimated morphology, flat or inverted spectra, or measurable proper motions.
 The first route preserves completeness, while the second yields a smaller but more secure jet-selected sample.
 Either approach is valid provided the sample definition is applied consistently through the population analysis.